jbcodeforce/aws-studies/docs/infra/index.md

 It is possible to control with geographic restriction using whitelist or blacklist.

 It also supports the concept of signed URL.
-When you want to distribute content to different user groups over the world, attach a policy with:
+When we want to distribute content to different user groups over the world, attach a policy with:

 * URL expiration
 * IP range to access the data from
 * Trusted signers (which AWS accounts can create signed URLs)
 * How long should the URL be valid for?
 * Shared content (movie, music): make it short (a few minutes)
-* Private content (private to the user): you can make it last for years
+* Private content (private to the user): we can make it last for years
 * Signed URL = access to individual files (one signed URL per file)
 * Signed Cookies = access to multiple files (one signed cookie for many files)